Conventional Treatment Options

 Long-term risk.
 Prescribing guidelines are limited to 1-28 days due to serious issues with prolonged use.
 These include greater risk of anxiety, mood episodes, amnesia, cognitive decline, and suicide.
 Because they sedate, they are associated with increased hip fractures from falls, industrial accidents, and car accidents.
 In addition, the FDA has issued their most severe alert - a black box warning - because benzos can cause death if taken with opioids.

 Dependence and addiction.
 Benzos are a DEA controlled substance due to their addictive potential.
 Withdrawal can be very difficult and sometimes lasts months or years.
-The American Addiction Centers emphasizes that they can cause both physical and psychological dependence.
+The FDA gives benzos its most severe warning label because of the sizable risks of abuse, misuse, addiction, physical dependence and withdrawal reactions.
+American Addiction Centers emphasizes that they can cause both physical and psychological dependence.
 The high prescribing rates - tripling over an 18 year period - and the drug's addictive nature has contributed to a sharp increase in benzo overdose deaths that researchers warn may be a potential epidemic akin to opioids.

 Controversy.
 There remains a significant controversy about whether the short-term benefits of benzos outweigh the risk of dependence.
 This is especially true for the elderly since they are at the greatest risk of experiencing side effects.
 Despite warnings, benzo prescribing remains common for the elderly, and women are twice as likely as men to be given prescriptions.